Ang Totoong Narcolist: Rodel Jayme's arrest and lawsuits

 Numerous politicians were sued for sedition on July 18, including Vice President Leni Robredo.
-Investigations were made into Robredo and other politicians' relation to the Bikoy videos.
-Advincula surrendered again to PNP on July 29.
-He posted the bail of 10,000 PHP on July 31, causing him to be released.
-He then applied for state protection on August 5 with his lawyer Larry Gadon.
-Two Catholic bishops were also charged with sedition on August 17 due to an alleged conversation with Advincula.
-On August 20, Calida linked the videos to servers in the Ateneo de Manila University.
-In October, Advincula was hospitalized for chest pains.
-In September, a former lawyer of Trillanes stated that the senator had ties to Bikoy; the senator denied the accusation.
-On February 10, 2020, Robredo was cleared of her accusations, while Antonio Trillanes and actor Joel Saracho among others were charged with sedition.
-Robredo responded to the investigation with a counter-affidavit, denying the accusations on August 29.
-Three days later, a panel assessed the possibility of Advincula being a witness in the case against Trillanes.
+Investigations began into his and other politicians' connection to the "Bikoy" videos.
+Two Catholic bishops were charged with sedition later that month due to an alleged conversation with Advincula.
+Robredo responded to the investigations with a counter-affidavit, denying the accusations on August 29.
+In September, a former lawyer of Trillanes stated that the senator had ties to "Bikoy"; the senator denied the accusation.
+On February 10, 2020, Robredo was cleared of the charges against her, while Antonio Trillanes and actor Joel Saracho, among others, were charged with sedition.

-Aftermath and legacy
+Aftermath

 On January 20, 2021, Advincula was charged with perjury by a Manila court for allegedly false statements against the Free Legal Assistance Group.
-A warrant was declared for his arrest.
-He surrendered at a local police station in Daraga with his brother, posting an 18,000 PHP bail.
-He was absent from the court on July 21, causing the court to recall his arrest warrant due to Advincula being unable justify his absence.
-The latter allegedly killed three politicians in Albay months later on November 13, with their bodies appearing in his ukay-ukay store in Daraga.
+A warrant was issued for his arrest.
+He surrendered at a local police station in Daraga, posting PHP 18,000 bail.
+He was absent from the court on July 21, causing the court to reissue his arrest warrant due to Advincula being unable to justify his absence.
+Advincula allegedly killed three politicians in Albay on November 13, with their bodies appearing in his ukay-ukay store in Daraga.
 He was declared the primary suspect.
-According to local police, his possible motive was a grudge between him and one of the victims after one of the victims rejected a request for a loan by Advincula.
+According to local police, his possible motive was a grudge between him and one of the victims after they rejected Advincula's request for a loan.
 He posted the 1 million PHP bail on December 16.
-Two years later, he was convicted of perjury from statements he made in 2019 implicating lawyers Erin Tañada, Chel Diokno, and Theodore Te in an ouster plot.
-He was sentenced to a maximum of one year and one day in prison but eventually posted bail soon after the verdict.
-In 2020, a journal was released by the Ateneo de Manila University detailing the channel and its videos.
-On October 8, 2024, he filed his candidacy for senator in the 2025 election, pushing for a centralized correctional system in the Philippines but he was declared a nuisance candidate by the Commission on Elections.
+Two years later, he was convicted of perjury in statements he made in 2019 implicating lawyers Erin Tañada, Chel Diokno, and Theodore Te in an ouster plot.
+He was sentenced to a maximum of one year and one day in prison, but eventually posted bail soon after the verdict.
+In 2020, a journal released by the Ateneo de Manila University detailed the videos and the effects.
+On October 8, 2024, Advincula filed his candidacy for senator in the 2025 election, but he was declared a nuisance candidate by the Commission on Elections.
+Ako Bicol Representative Alfredo Garbin filed a resolution on May 29 for the Philippine House Committee on Information and Communications Technology to investigate the potential effects of misinformation on social media platforms due to the videos.
+The resolution resulted in investigations against Facebook and Google and a request for both to attend a hearing.
+Senator Panfilo Lacson viewed the controversy as an "election issue".